Retail EDI Glossary

 Plan – Merchandising

-A financial road map which sets goals at the category level and is created seasonally or annually.
+A financial road map that sets goals at the category level and is created seasonally or annually.

 Planogram